Choosing a great coffee bean can be challenging when you plan to brew some amazing coffee with a Chemex.

 If you are interested in reading the article, you can click here to take you straight to the article.

-In that article, there’s even more information about the brewing of Chemex coffee, like the ratio of coffee to water and the difference between pour-over coffee and other coffee brewers out there.
+In that article, there’s even more information about the brewing of Chemex coffee, including the ratio of coffee to water and the differences between pour over coffee and other coffee brewers.

 Other great coffee beans